 Registering and borrowing

-Any member of the the University of Oxford may register as a reader, but borrowing is normally restricted to academic staff, undergraduate and postgraduate students of the School of Anthropology and Museum Ethnography and School of Archaeology, as well as Human Sciences undergraduates.
+Any member of the the University of Oxford may register as a reader, but borrowing is normally restricted to undergraduate and postgraduate students of the School of Anthropology and Museum Ethnography and the School of Archaeology, as well as Human Sciences undergraduates, and academic staff.
 Other current University of Oxford members may be given borrowing rights, and external readers admitted for reference only use, at the discretion of the Librarian.